 Pressures Facing Athletes

-Some school-age athletes face unique pressures involving nutrition and body weight.
-In some sports, it's common for kids to feel they need to radically increase or reduce their weight to reach peak performance.
+Some school-age athletes face pressures involving nutrition and body weight.
+In some sports, it's common for kids to feel they need to increase or reduce their weight to reach peak performance.

 If a coach, gym teacher, or teammate says that your child needs to lose or gain weight, or if you're concerned about your child's eating habits, talk to your doctor.
-The doctor can work with you and your child or refer you to a dietician to develop a plan that allows your child to work on the weight in a safe and healthy way.
+The doctor can work with you or refer you to a dietitian to develop a healthy eating plan for your young athlete.

 Here are some general guidelines:

-- If kids eat less than 3 hours before game or practice, serve a lighter meal or snack that includes easy-to-digest carbohydrate-containing foods, such as fruit, fruit or vegetable juice, crackers, or bread.
+- If kids eat less than 3 hours before a game or practice, serve a lighter meal or snack that includes easy-to-digest carb-containing foods, such as fruit, crackers, or bread.

-- After the game or event, experts recommend eating carbs (fruit, pretzels, a sports drink, etc.) within 30 minutes after intense activity and again 2 hours later.
-Your child's body will be rebuilding muscle tissue and replenishing energy stores and fluids for up to 24 hours after the competition.
-So it's important that the post-game meal be a balance of lean protein, carbs, and fat.
+- After the game or event, experts recommend eating within 30 minutes after intense activity and again 2 hours later.
+The body will be rebuilding muscle and replenishing energy stores and fluids.
+Kids should continue to hydrate and eat a balance of lean protein and carbs.

 - Carbohydrates and Sugar